rishadbaniya/drenum/README.md

-# enumom
+# Dr Enum

-Mom of enums.
-A featurish macro solution for enums in Rust
+Dr for enums in Rust.
+A Macro solution for enums in Rust

+This projet shall start from mid of April